 |Shared By:||JJ Schlick on May 27, 2008|

-If you are looking for sport routes, then you have the options of The Doctor's Office which is the only "sport" crag in the canyon, or exploring the depths of Pumphouse Wash for more scattered moderate sport routes.
-Though the sandstone is soft, there are some excellent routes to discover, and some out of the way CLASSIC lines to track down.
+If you are looking for sport routes, then you have few options.
+The Doctor's Office is a fully functional sport Crag with a handful of trad lines.
+Lower in the canyon is Muscle Beach which features creekside climbing and difficult routes.
+The Fire Wall a small wall above the Anvil Boulders which holds some deceptive routes.
+One can also explore the depths of Pump house Wash for more scattered moderate sport routes.
+Though the sandstone is soft, there are some excellent routes to discover.

-Pumphouse Wash, now listed under Flagstaff Crags, is also the stunning showcase of the The Ultimates.
-These lines are a fabled collection of cherished, traditional routes that will test the best, up to 5.12+ fingers, and some burly offwidth if you are so inclined....
+?? now listed under Flagstaff Crags, is also the stunning showcase of the Description These lines are a fabled collection of cherished, traditional routes that will test the best, up to 5.12+ fingers, and some burly offwidth if you are so inclined....
 Lately some new multi pitch moderates have also been added.
 There is a lot to see down there, and some excellent "hot summer" swimming holes as well.

-Oak Creek Canyon is a treasure to many, and a focal point to climbers in this area for harboring a wide variety of crags, which can be intimidating, but also accessible year round, if you play your cards right.
-It is an awesome place to visit, and climb in, and an arduous place to explore off the beaten path!
+Oak Creek Canyon is a treasure to many, and a focal point to climbers in this area for harboring a wide variety of crags.Different areas are accessible year round, if you play your cards right.
+It is an awesome place to visit and climb in.
+It can also be an arduous place to explore on or off the beaten path.
 Watch out for tourists, rattle snakes, rock fall, hard approaches- and mellow ones, slow drivers (with their cameras stuck outside the window), soft sandstone, hard sandstone, and impeccable stone as well!

 There is obviously much more to be found in this expansive canyon than is listed here.
 Be ready to "earn your burns".